 • Line 282-284: Did the abundance of predators change with the increasing abundance of rice herbivores (line 279-281) or just the relative consumption rate of rice herbivores?

+> (WO) Based on our data, it should be just the relative consumption of rice herbivores and not predator abundance.

 • Line 321: A rhetorical question is a weak transition to these mechanisms.
 Please rephrase this to more directly state that you have identified two mechanisms.

+> (WO) I agree with this, simply cut to the point and state our proposed explanations is fine here.

 • Line 323-325: Don’t you technically have the data to examine both density and diversity of the arthropods in your systems?
 Proposing mechanisms you can actually test with your data seems strange.
 I urge the authors to directly report these results instead of speculating about it here.
 They are quite important for contextualizing your claims of higher predation rates of rice pests in the conventional system.

+> (WO) This is true.
+I’m not sure if we have the “taxonomic” detail of our stable isotope samples, but we can fit a correlation between prey density and estimated consumption proportion.

 • Lines 335-341: This point seems not particularly relevant and I suggest cutting it.
 Instead, a more serious caveat to consider could be how elevated trophic signatures of fungus and bacteria feeding decomposers might confound your results over time, as the availability of fungus and bacteria fluctuate. (see ref below)

+> (WO) I disagree to the point that spatial dynamics are irrelevant.
+But I do think that we did not make clear enough of a point.
+In reality, our sampling sites are connected in space, not to one another but also to adjacent habitats.
+It is possible that the stable isotope signatures of predators reflect what they have consumed outside of our local community.
+However, this is less likely since consumption patterns highly reflect the trophic abundance patterns over the cropping season in our sites.

 Steffan, S. A., & Dharampal, P. S. (2019).
 Undead food-webs: integrating microbes into the food-chain.
 Food Webs, 18, e00111.